cetrespeo/ESP32-E-Paper-Weather/README.md

 --------------------------------------------------------------------------------------------------
 # Data management

-1. Default values are hardcoded.
+1. Default values are hardcoded and can be updated via a Wifi server included in the app.
 2. When updated, the new values are stored in SPIFFs as a backup.
 3. Then Firebase is checked and compared with stored values.
 User can interact with gadget values through Firebase and change gadget behaviour.
 Any update on the later, will be written as backup to SPIFFs and that data will be used in case of no Wifi (p.e.).